ExaWorks/job-api-spec/specification.md

 - Assumes that the jobs and client application have access to a common filesystem.

-- assumes that the client application is executed in an environment that has direct access (i.e., does not require authentication) to a local LRM.
+- Assumes that the client application is executed in an environment that has direct access (i.e., does not require authentication) to a local LRM.

 ### Layer 1 (remote)

-- Specification of remote locations
+- Specifies remote locations

-- Remote capabilities:
+- Provides remote capabilities including:

     - A service and remote invocation protocol